7alawanii/Pac-Man/README.md

 # Pac-Man
 In this project, your Pac-Man agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.

-This project is impelemented usin C++ and OpenGL library.
+This project is implemented usin C++ and OpenGL library.